-The FBI uses the technology as a more sophisticated method for gathering data on domestic criminals, which the Bureau has been doing since 2014 after contracting with Lockheed Martin for $1 billion to upgrade its systems.
+The FBI uses the same biometric technology as Facebook and Google, but applied as a more sophisticated method for gathering data on domestic criminals.

 DOJ’s Systems of Records Notice, however, explicitly states that the FBI’s NGI system collects data on, “Individuals who have provided biometrics (e.g. palm prints, facial images)” for “employment, licensing, military service, or volunteer service” and “immigration benefits, alien registration and naturalization”.